-This next comment pertaining to a Point of Interest could be located anywhere along this trail for we know that spotted salamanders spend the majority of their life hidden in the forest duff.
+We know that spotted salamanders spend the majority of their life hidden in the forest duff.
 Only when the adults court and mate and the resulting eggs hatch into gilled juveniles do we see these amphibians at vernal pools.

 "Vernal" means spring.
 The usual scientific definition of a vernal pool tells you that the salamanders and frogs lay their eggs in pools of water which are so small that they dry up over the summer.
 That means they are safe from predators such as fish species and bullfrogs whose tadpoles need two years to develop.
 We do not have many amphibian species here on the Island, but when the month of May arrives you will see their glistening egg masses in ditches, in pools made by wind-thrown tree roots, and in many swamp puddles.